-A total of 114 articles were found involving the Immediate loading and single dental implants.
+A total of 245 articles were found.
 Initially, duplication of articles was excluded.
-After this process, the abstracts were evaluated and a new exclusion was performed, removing articles that did not include the theme of this article.
-A total of 94 articles were evaluated in full and 35 were included and evaluated in the present study (Figure 1).
-Considering the Cochrane tool for risk of bias, the overall assessment resulted in 30 studies with a high risk of bias, and 29 studies that did not meet the GRADE.
+After this process, the abstracts were evaluated and a new exclusion was performed, removing the articles that did not address the theme of this article.
+In total, 107 articles were fully evaluated and 73 were included and evaluated in this study (Figure 1).